LinkedSoftwareDependencies/Article-Reproducability/content/components.md

 </figcaption>
 </figure>

-The ontology introduces the _object map_ and the _array map_, the latter is a subclass of the former.
+The ontology introduces the _object mapping_ and the _array mapping_, the latter is a subclass of the former.
-An object map can have several _object map entries_, where each entry has a field name and a field value.
+An object map can have several _object mapping entries_, where each entry has a field name and a field value.
-An array map can have several _array map entries_, where each entry only has a value.
+An array map can have several _array mapping entries_, where each entry only has a value.

 If the value of `om:fieldName` or `om:fieldValue` is a literal, the literal value will be mapped to the object field name or value.
 An `om:fieldValue` can also refer to another object map, which will be mapped to the resulting object.